drslump/ass-ert/docs/async.md

 be only tested once the promise is resolved and will mutate the subject value to be whatever the promise resolves to.

-> When working with [Mocha](http://mochajs.org) or [Jasmine 2.x](http://jasmine.github.io)
+!!! hint
-we are allowed to return a promise from a test and have it consumed before the test ends.
+    When working with [Mocha](http://mochajs.org) or [Jasmine 2.x](http://jasmine.github.io) we are allowed to return a promise from a test and have it consumed before the test ends.
 Just return any *ass* expression to have it evaluated (even if it's not asynchronous).

 ```js
 it('should fetch page asynchronously and test it', function () {